avision488/makefast-ai/README.md

-# ⚡ Makefast AI
+#  Makefast AI

-> AI-powered terminal toolkit for developers and founders Developed by Avision488
+> AI-powered crazy useful terminal tool for developers and builders Developed by Avision488

 ```
   ███╗   ███╗ █████╗ ██╗  ██╗███████╗███████╗ █████╗ ███████╗████████╗      █████╗ ██╗